inconshreveable/srvdir/README.md

 ## Homepage
 [http://srvdir.net](http://srvdir.net)

+## Project status

+srvdir is no longer developed, supported or maintained by its author, except to ensure that the project continues to compile.
+The contribution policy has the following guidelines:

+1. All issues against this repository will be closed unless they demonstrate a crash or other complete failure of srvdir's functionality.
+2. No new features will be added.
+Any pull requests with new features will be closed.
+Please fork the project instead.
+3. Pull requests fixing existing bugs or improving documentation are welcomed.

+The public srvdir.net service that used to run is no longer available.
+It was shut down in April, 2016.

 ## Usage
 srvdir allows you to turn any directory into a secure public file server.
 You can think of it like Python's SimpleHTTPServer, but with a TLS-secured public URL.
 It is similar to an on-demand public Dropbox folder.